Choose the district before the hotel brand

 The goal is to reduce uncertainty fast, not turn the answer into another long research project.

-Downtown keeps first visits easy, Wickenden feels more local, and College Hill helps when campus or museum time is the real trip anchor.
+Downtown keeps first visits easy, Wickenden feels more local, and College Hill helps when campus or museum time is the real reason for the trip.

 Providence does not need every meal booked.
-It does benefit from one reservation that gives the weekend a real center of gravity.
+It does benefit from one reservation that tells Friday or Saturday night where to land.

 Brown, RISD, WaterFire, and rail or airport timing can move hotel pressure faster than the city’s size suggests.